 Frozen Greek yogurt bars satisfy the hankering for a sweet, cold treat—but without the excess sugar of ice cream and popsicles.

-All it takes is a few easy modifications to traditional breakfasts, snacks and sweets to make a huge difference in their nutritional value.
-Load up on a couple of these healthy alternatives for your kids, and you’ll be more than prepared the next time they ask for a quick bite!
+All it takes is a few easy modifications to traditional breakfasts, snacks and sweets to make a huge difference in nutritional value.
+Load up on a couple of these healthy junk food alternatives for your kids, and you’ll be more than prepared the next time they ask for a quick bite!